-DIY greenhouse is a house for you to experience your practical indoor organic gardening projects, and it can be included in your simple garden home plan.
+Greenhouse is a house for you to experience your practical indoor organic gardening projects.

 When you have a little place, you may wish to build a greenhouse to fit exactly to your own garden measurements.
 We called it as "Measure and make"!

-Before building, you have to decide which sort of house is suitable for the plants you intend to shelter in it: the importance is, which types of plants are sitting in the house with which types of growing temperature.
+Before building, you have to decide which types of plants are sitting in the house with which types of growing temperature.

 How to build a greenhouse with some low cost, protective, long lasting; and durable greenhouse materials?

 Our 'Photo Frame' green house concept is as simple as our backyard goldfish pond design.
 It is a supper flexible green house plan, which you can easily build it, extend it or converting it into any kind of garden houses any time you wish with the easy mounting wooden frames.

 This garden greenhouse is running north and south, at a sunny corner.
 A fair roomy structure, with a 15° low angle roof.
 We cannot build a higher roof as there are housing rules to follow.
 Otherwise; we would have done it with a 45° angle.